k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 ### Setting Run and Debug Arguments

-Setting the input arguments types and values is necessary prior to running a flow that has arguments with **External** [population type](03_broadway_actor_window.md#input-parameters-properties).
-Do the following:
+Prior to running or debugging a flow, set the types and values of input arguments that have an **External** [population type](03_broadway_actor_window.md#input-parameters-properties).
+Once they are set, the types and values are saved to the flow's cache.

 1. Click **Actions** > **Debug / Run Arguments** in the [Main menu](18_broadway_flow_window.md#main-menu) toolbar to open a window displaying a list of external input arguments.